Guide To Best Streaming Services And VPNs

-Luckily unlike many of the other streaming portals on this list, for the time being it doesn’t look as though YouTube is actively attempting to block VPNs or related privacy tools from accessing the service.
+Luckily unlike many of the other streaming services on this list, for the time being it doesn’t look as though YouTube is actively attempting to block VPNs or related privacy tools from accessing the service.
 This means just about any VPN you sign up for should work perfectly fine on YouTube without a hitch.

 To make it easier to figure out which server locations you should connect to in order to view a specific video, head on over to this link to use the YouTube geo-restriction checker.
 This tool lets you see which countries ban a specific video, or where it’s licensed to play.
 As long as your VPN is connected to a server located in a country highlighted in green then you should be all good to stream YouTube with a VPN to your heart’s content!

-BBC iPlayer is a favorite streaming destination for millions of users from all over the globe, but unlucky for just about all of them, access to iPlayer is currently limited to residents of the United Kingdom alone.
+BBC iPlayer is a favorite streaming services destination for millions of users from all over the globe, but unlucky for just about all of them, access to iPlayer is currently limited to residents of the United Kingdom alone.
 But unlike Hulu which is restricted due to regional content licensing agreements set by studios and distributors (and their many, many lawyers), the reason iPlayer is restricted to the United Kingdom’s borders actually goes back much further than before computers were even invented.

-See, although the BBC as a broadcasting group first started as a private entity, within a few years it made the transition to a public service, run and managed by the British government itself.
+See, although the BBC as a broadcasting group first started as a private entity, within a few years it made the transition to a public streaming services, run and managed by the British government itself.
 The UK government charges every citizen who wants to receive a broadcast TV signal within the country’s borders £147 every year, which acts as sort of a “TV tax” which helps to fund the programs produced and shown on the service.

 This fee makes it so the BBC never shows any advertisements during the run of its programs, and keeps the service profitable enough to continue producing content without the help of external studios or distributors.
-Unfortunately this means that the media organization is well within its right to restrict the usage of its digital streaming service, the BBC iPlayer, to UK residents only given that they’re the ones paying directly into the annual tax that keeps their operation afloat.
+Unfortunately this means that the media organization is well within its right to restrict the usage of its digital streaming services, the BBC iPlayer, to UK residents only given that they’re the ones paying directly into the annual tax that keeps their operation afloat.